Can I Still Apply for Asylum After the One-Year Filing Deadline?

 Here are some examples of what might be considered an “extraordinary circumstance,” depending on the totality of the facts of your case:

-- you suffered a serious psychiatric or medical illness during at least a part of the one-year filing period (which might, as in the case of post-traumatic stress disorder (PTSB) be the result of your persecution -- but which does not need to be related to your persecution)
+- You suffered a serious psychiatric or medical illness during at least a part of the one-year filing period (which might, but does not need to have been, the result of your persecution).

-- you were legally disabled (a minor or mentally impaired) during the one-year filing period
+- You were legally disabled or incompetent during the one-year filing period.

-- you had been here in lawful status during at least a part of the one-year period, or
+- You were in lawful status during at least a part of the one-year period.

 Other life events might be considered “extraordinary circumstances” for the purposes of this exception.
 Consult an attorney if you have questions.

 You Must File Within a “Reasonable Time” After the Changed or Extraordinary Circumstance

 If you argue that an exception to the filing deadline should apply to you, you must also prove that you filed your asylum application within a reasonable time after the changed or extraordinary circumstance occurred.

 What is “reasonable” depends on the unique combination of all the facts of your case.
 Asylum Officers and Immigration Judges look at what a reasonable person in your unique circumstances would have done.
 In addition to the specific events that caused your delay in filing, other relevant factors that they might consider include: